Angelica Domröse

-Angelica Domröse (/de/; born 4 April 1941 in Berlin) is a German actress, who became famous in the role of Paula in Heiner Carow's film The Legend of Paul and Paula.
+Angelica Domröse (/de/; 4 April 1941 – 15 May 2026) was a German actress, who became famous for her role of Paula in Heiner Carow's film The Legend of Paul and Paula (1973).

+Life and career

+Angelica Domröse was born in Berlin on 4 April 1941.
 Her biological father was a prisoner of war from France.

-Life

 After training as a shorthand typist Domröse worked in a state-run foreign trade enterprise in East Germany.
-In 1958 she was discovered by the director Slatan Dudow and in 1961 attended the film university Potsdam-Babelsberg.
+In 1958 she was discovered by the director Slatan Dudow during a casting for the film Verwirrung der Liebe (Love's Confusion).
+She attended the film university Potsdam-Babelsberg in 1961.

 In 1966 she joined the Berliner Ensemble, where among other things she performed in Brecht's Dreigroschenoper, Schwejk im zweiten Weltkrieg and Die Tage der Commune, as well as in Helmut Baierl's Frau Flinz.
 She later worked with the Volksbühne Berlin until 1979, with whom she performed in plays by George Bernard Shaw, William Shakespeare and Peter Hacks.
 She also worked for the DEFA film studio and Deutscher Fernsehfunk.
 In 1971, 1973 and 1975 she was nominated television actress of the year, and in 1976 she won the National Prize of East Germany.

 In 1980 she left the GDR and moved to West Germany.

-Career

-In 1958, Domröse was discovered by director Slatan Dudow during a casting for the film Verwirrung der Liebe (Love's Confusion).
+Domröse died in May 2026, at the age of 85.